Go Back Up

 How does medical debt affect your credit score?

 Outstanding medical debt won’t appear on your credit score if it stays with your medical care provider.
-However, if your bill goes unpaid for at least 90 days, your health provider can send it to a medical collection agency.
+However, suppose your bill goes unpaid for at least 90 days.
+In that case, your health provider can send it to a medical collection agency.

 “If medical bills go unpaid for an extended period, they can significantly tarnish one's credit, potentially sinking a good credit score by up to 100 points,” said Mark Pierce, Founder and CEO of Wyoming Trust & LLC Attorney.
-“Even though reforms now require credit agencies to remove paid medical debt from credit reports, it doesn't erase the damage instantly.
-Rehabilitation can be a lengthy process requiring strategic efforts, such as ensuring bills are paid on time, keeping low balances on credit cards, and avoiding the opening of unnecessary credit accounts.”
+“Even though reforms now require credit scoring companies to remove paid medical debt from credit reports, it doesn't erase the damage instantly.
+Rehabilitation can require strategic efforts, such as ensuring bills are paid on time, keeping low balances on credit cards, and avoiding opening unnecessary credit accounts.”

 Can you be held responsible for your spouse’s medical debt?